ArnoldDP/OStim-Community-Modlist/README.md

  If you fail to start with a clean installation, the list will most likely not install.

+ After you do a clean installation, please do the following

+ 1. Navigate to your Steam Skyrim Data folder

+ 2. Within the data folder, delete the 2 curios files ccbgssse037-curios.bsa and ccbgssse037-curios.esl

+ 3. Launch Skyrim from Steam

+ 4. Select Creations from the main menu

+ 5. Search for the Rare Curios mod and download

+ 6. Exit the game

- Additionally, the game language needs to be set to english and you will need roughly 450Gbs of storage available.
+ Additionally, the game language needs to be set to english and you will need roughly 550Gbs of storage available.
 Once the list is done installing, you are free to delete the downloads folder to save some space.

  You will alos need the following: